activeGeo/activeGeo/4_make_geo/mymethod/eva_3/README.md

 **NOTE: you should backup the original files!!!**

-After putting these files, run the command `bash test.sh`.
+After putting these files, run the command `python install.py`.